 Owain Hunt (born, 1994) is a British painter currently based in Bristol, United Kingdom.
 His paintings contemplate the transience of memory and life.
 His subjects are the meaningful people and places in his life.

-Hunt has exhibited with the Royal Society of Portrait Painters (2019, 2020), The Royal Society of British Artists (2019, 2020), The Royal Institute of Oil Painters (2019, 2020) and is a member of the Contemporary British Portrait Painters.
+Hunt has exhibited with the Royal Society of Portrait Painters (2019, 2020, 2022), The Royal Society of British Artists (2019, 2020, 2021), The Ruth Borchard Self-Portrait Prize and The ING Discerning Eye.
+Hunt is a member of the Contemporary British Portrait Painters.
 His work belongs to private collections in The United Kingdom, Canada, France, Australia and the United States.

 The third eldest of ten children, Hunt’s path towards becoming a professional artist was unconventional; he honed his practice whilst studying for degrees in Economics and History from the University of Bristol, reading, observing and experimenting between lectures.